jawordpressorg/core-handbook/core/testing/automated-testing/phpunit.md

 Once the PHPUnit PHAR and Polyfills are installed, you can run the tests from the root directory of your WordPress install via the command-line: `[path/to/]phpunit`.

-Note: If you use this workflow, please ensure you keep your local clone of the PHPUnit Polyfills up to date.
+If you use this workflow, please ensure you keep your local clone of the PHPUnit Polyfills up to date.

 ## Running the Test Suite

-Note:

 Once you have chosen your preferred workflow and set up your machine according to the above instructions, you can run the tests via the command listed with your preferred workflow above.